Kingerthanu/CSharp_CompanyManagement_InterfacingCommands/README.md

 **The Breakdown:**

+ This C++ Program Works With The Terminal As Well As A .txt Document To Read In Requested Actions On A Given Company From The User.

+ When The Program Is Initialized It Wil Read For the _demoCommands.txt Document In The Same Directory As It.
+In This Text Document The User Will Specify A Single Command To Execute On The Company On Each Line.
+The Format Will Be As Follows:

+ &nbsp; Creating Team: c [Team Name]

+ &nbsp; Creating/Hiring Employee: h [New Employee Name]

+ &nbsp; Transfer Employee To Team: t [A Employees Name] [Team To Move To **(Empty If None)**]

+ The Program Will Then Interpolate What Each Of These Lines Will Corrospond To As A Unique Company Command Object Type.

+ Of Our Command Objects, All Them Will Be Subclasses Overridng A Company Execution Held In The IOrgChange Interface.
+This Allows Us For Polymorphic Calls On Given Iterations Of Our IOrgChange.

+ We Then Will Call Each Command In The Order They Were Read In So From Top Of File To Bottom In Call Order.
+During Each Of These, We Will Display A Demo Showing The Current States Of The Company Being Worked On.

+ The Program Is Well Structured And Powerful With The Way I Tried To Work With Data In More Low-Level Terms.
+This Program Though Overall Taught Me A Lot About Documentation And Ways To Interpret Multi-Level Hierachicial Systems.
+ThiS Specific Instance Also Taught Me A Lot About The Power Of Using Things Like Polymorphism As Much As You May See Necessary To A Degree As It Sounds Scary But Can Be Benefitcial When Applied In Certain Contexts.
+Reading Through Files Is Always Fun Too But Thankfullly This Program Doesn't Expect Ill Formatted Documents.
+Also Learning More About C# Is Starting To Make Me See The Beauty In This Language And Why Some People Prefer To Use It To Something More Saddening Like C++.

 <img src="https://github.com/Kingerthanu/CSharp_CompanyManagement_InterfacingCommands/assets/76754592/23449854-a58d-4a73-99dd-72fc6a7c8b3e" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CSharp_CompanyManagement_InterfacingCommands/assets/76754592/23449854-a58d-4a73-99dd-72fc6a7c8b3e" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CSharp_CompanyManagement_InterfacingCommands/assets/76754592/23449854-a58d-4a73-99dd-72fc6a7c8b3e" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CSharp_CompanyManagement_InterfacingCommands/assets/76754592/23449854-a58d-4a73-99dd-72fc6a7c8b3e" alt="Cornstarch <3" width="55" height="49">